 I believe breeding purebred dogs involves certain responsibilities and I will not take it lightly.

-All advertising will include OFA and/or other health, temperament, and conformation information accurately.
+All advertising will include OFA and/or other health information accurately.

 I understand that exhibiting dogs is a sport and that I am expected to express good sportsmanship in all activities.